stephengold/Maud/README.md

 ## The skeleton map

-Once an animation is created for one model, it's a simple matter to copy it to another model, provided both models have the exact same skeleton.
+Once an animation is created for one model, it's a simple matter to copy it to another model, provided both models have identical skeletons.

 To retarget animations between models with different skeletons, Maud requires a "skeleton map" to match up bones in the source model with